hdShang/arxiv-daily/docs/cs-CL/2025-05-08/papers/250507859v2-product-of-experts-with-llms-boosting-performance-on-arc-is-a-matter.md

 ---
 layout: default
-title: Product of Experts with LLMs: Boosting Performance on ARC Is a Matter of Perspective
+title: "Product of Experts with LLMs: Boosting Performance on ARC Is a Matter of Perspective"
 ---

 # Product of Experts with LLMs: Boosting Performance on ARC Is a Matter of Perspective